aCLImatise/CliHelpParser/README.md

 structured format, for example a
 [Common Workflow Language tool definition](https://www.commonwl.org/v1.1/CommandLineTool.html).

-Currently Acclamitise supports both [CWL](https://www.commonwl.org/) and [WDL](https://openwdl.org/) outputs, but other formats will be considered in the future, especially pull requests to support them.
+Currently Acclimatise supports both [CWL](https://www.commonwl.org/) and [WDL](https://openwdl.org/) outputs, but other formats will be considered in the future, especially pull requests to support them.